-- No textbook, but suggested supplementary readings from time-to-time

-- Group-based homework; each assignment builds on the last

-- Lab-style work included in many lectures (bring your laptop)

-- Grading:

-- 40% Homeworks

-- Late policy.
-24 hours late or less: lose 10%

-- HW assignments submitted more than 24 hours late will receive a zero.

-- 5% Project Presentation

-- 5% Class Participation

-- 20% Quizzes (drop 3 lowest)

-- 30% Final Exam
+- No textbook, but required readings listed on course schedule.
+Material covered in readings (but not in lectures) may appear on quizzes and the final. - Group-based homework; each assignment builds on the last - Lab-style work included in many lectures (bring your laptop) - Grading: - 50% Homeworks - Late policy.
+24 hours late or less: lose 10% - HW assignments submitted more than 24 hours late will receive a zero. - 20% Quizzes (drop 3 lowest) - 30% Final Exam